martynovalek/NXTP-Router-install/Full version/README.md

 # Quick router setup
 Copy and paste this code to run script in your terminal.<br>
-A menu will be displayed.<br>
-Choose install to setup Router and follow instructions.
+> Select install menu to setup Router and follow instructions.
+> During the installation you will need to insert the private key from Metamask (not your public address), and the project ID from Infura.
 ```
 wget -q -O nxtp-router.sh https://raw.githubusercontent.com/martynovalek/NXTP-Router-setup/main/Full%20version/nxtp-setup.sh && chmod +x nxtp-router.sh && . <(wget -qO- https://raw.githubusercontent.com/SecorD0/utils/main/miscellaneous/insert_variable.sh) -n router_menu -v "cd $HOME; sudo /bin/bash nxtp-router.sh" -a && router_menu
 ```
-During the installation you will need to insert the private key from Metamask (not your public address), and then the project ID from Infura.
 The script will add a command to the system to view the logs as a variable.<br>
 - To **view logs** use `router_log`
 - To **open menu** use `router_menu`